 Magnesium chloride is the form of magnesium found in magnesium flakes.
 It is easily absorbed through the skin, making this transdermal application effective for raising magnesium levels relatively quickly.
 I like to add dead sea salts because they provide magnesium but also other trace minerals such as potassium, calcium chloride, sodium and bromide.
 Dead sea salts are wonderful for the skin in general but especially good for aiding in the healing of skin conditions like eczema and psoriasis.

-The bath soothes my muscles, which is particularly useful after intense exercise, helps in detoxification as it stimulates the lymphatic system and draws out toxins such as heavy metals through the skin and generally relaxes me.
-I also think it has helped me recover from the awful side effects off the Accutane (which I speak about in my previous posts titled Accutane-The Life Changer PART I and II) Personally, I think the optimum time to take one of these baths is in the evening as they really relax you and magnesium helps to promote deep and restful sleep.
+The bath soothes my muscles, which is particularly useful after intense exercise, helps in detoxification as it stimulates the lymphatic system, draws out toxins such as heavy metals through the skin and generally relaxes me.
+I also think it has helped me recover from the awful side effects off the Accutane (which I speak about in my previous posts titled Accutane-The Life Changer PART I and II) Personally, I believe the optimum time to take one of these baths is in the evening as they really relax you and magnesium helps to promote deep and restful sleep.

 I love to light some candles and put on some relaxing music.
 Then I add some essential oil to an oil burner.
 If I feel like I need an extra immune boost I use tea tree oil and if I want to deeply relax I use lavender.
 Then I fill the bath with water that’s pretty hot but comfortable.
 I add in about 2 cups of magnesium flakes and two cups of dead sea salts.
 Then I soak for at least 20 minutes, usually 30-45 minutes though.
 When I soak, I put my face in the water a few times too.
 I then try to air dry before I apply face oil etc. and get dressed.
 I aim to do this three times a week.

 Over the past year or so, I’ve implemented this into my personal health care routine and have found it has benefited me in so many ways.
 Firstly, I’ve noticed that I feel more relaxed and balanced in myself and definitely less stressed.
 My muscles seem to recover so much faster after working out or doing exercise, it has eased tension in my neck and back making it easier to study etc. My skin is softer and clearer and if I do get a breakout, the baths really help to clear it up quickly.
-I have noticed an improvement in sleep quality too and seem to be catching less cold-type bugs.
+I have also noticed an improvement in sleep quality and seem to be catching less cold-type bugs.

 All in all, it’s been a wonderful addition to my weekly health routine and gives me a chance to have some time to myself and to create a space just to ‘be.’
 If you decide to try it, I hope you enjoy it as much as I do.
 On that note, I need to get some sleep!

-I’ll catch you all soon, Becky
+I’ll catch you all soon,